ckkyue/4PCF/README.md

 This file contains functions for reading and processing data.

 ### def read(data_path)
-This function returns the data given the path to the raw data.
+This function returns the data given the path `data_path` to the raw data.

 ### def get_weights(data)
 This function returns the weights given the `data`.